 Unlike the predictable reaction we have to someone throwing away money (they’re crazy), we often fail to think of the person who wastes time as crazy.
-Yet time is a finite resource.
-While the amount of time we get is uncertain, we know it’s limited.
-We can’t make any more of it when it runs out.
+The amount of time we get is uncertain, yet we know it’s limited.
+We can’t make any more of it.

 The Roman philosopher Seneca said it well in a letter to Paulinus:

 It is not that we have a short space of time, but that we waste much of it.
 Life is long enough, and it has been given in sufficiently generous measure to allow the accomplishment of the very greatest things if the whole of it is well invested.
 But when it is squandered in luxury and carelessness, when it is devoted to no good end, forced at last by the ultimate necessity we perceive that it has passed away before we were aware that it was passing.So it is—the life we receive is not short, but we make it so, nor do we have any lack of it, but are wasteful of it.

 I cannot doubt the truth of that utterance which the greatest of poets delivered with all the seeming of an oracle: “The part of life we really live is small.”
 For all the rest of existence is not life, but merely time.
 Vices beset us and surround us on every side, and they do not permit us to rise anew and lift up our eyes for the discernment of truth, but they keep us down when once they have overwhelmed us and we are chained to lust.
 Their victims are never allowed to return to their true selves; if ever they chance to find some release, like the waters of the deep sea which continue to heave even after the storm is past, they are tossed about and no rest from their lusts abides.